 Whilst all UV systems will provide some level of protection against Cryptosporidium, it is important to note that only UV systems that have undergone independent 3rd party validation testing, using bio essay testing with live surrogate microorganisms can be guaranteed and trusted to deliver the required 3-log reduction (99.9%) reduction of Cryptosporidium in a single pass through the UV System that is needed in order to protect public health and keep swimmers safe from infection.

 See our range of leading UV disinfection products for swimming pools.

-In order to prevent the manipulation of UV disinfection performance by manufacturers regarding the delivered UV dose and capacity of their equipment, the requirement for independent 3rd party validated performance is now a fundamental requirement.
+In order to prevent the manipulation of UV disinfection performance by manufacturers regarding by UV Technology, the delivered UV dose and capacity of their equipment, the requirement for independent 3rd party validated performance is now a fundamental requirement.

 Using the test protocols developed by the USEPA Ultraviolet Disinfection Guidance Manual, atg UV Technology systems are rigorously biometrically tested using live surrogate microorganisms (MS2) for guaranteed disinfection performance against Cryptosporidium and other microorganisms.

 We have more 3rd party validated, NSF-50 certified and Model Aquatic Health Code (MAHC) compliant medium pressure UV systems than any other UV manufacturer.
 All systems are guaranteed to provide a minimum 3-log reduction (99.9% kill) of Cryptosporidium.